spiceai/docs/spiceaidocs/docs/api/http/embeddings.md

 sidebar_position: 7
 ---

-Chat completions is an OpenAI compatible endpoint.
+The `POST /v1/embeddings` endpoint is an OpenAI compatible endpoint for generating embeddings.

 Specify the embedding model by providing the component name in the `model` key.
 For example: